 - Candidates must ensure that tests are received by the application deadline in order for the admissions committee to make its decision.

 Quantitative Reasoning = 160 Analytical Writing = 3.5

 |Quantitative Reasoning = 49 Overall = 710|

-You must arrange for your official results to be sent directly to the MFE Program Office.
-See the webpage on admissions for the mailing address.
+You must arrange for your official results to be sent directly to the MFE Program.
 If applying to more than one graduate program at the University of Toronto, submit official test scores to each program to which you apply.

 Please ensure that your first and last name is exactly the same on the GRE and GMAT tests as it is on the online application to our program.
 If the names do not match exactly, your scores will not be matched to your application.
 If you erroneously use different names, you must notify the MFE Program Office (email@example.com), giving the names used in each case and your applicant number.